joeylevy/gallery-by-supsystic/readme.txt

 = To install a plugin via FTP, you must =

-1. Download the plugin
+1. Download the gallery plugin
-2. Unarchive the plugin
+2. Unarchive the plugin supsystic-grid-gallery.zip
 3. Copy the folder with plugin
 4. Open ftp \wp-content\plugins\
 5. Paste the plug-ins folder in the folder